mhirst1960/rubik-text-solver/README.md

 notation](http://ruwix.com/the-rubiks-cube/notation/))

-Because the Piece class encapsulates all of the rotation logic, implementing rotations in the Cube class is dead simple - just apply the appropriate rotation matrix to all Pieces involved in the rotation.
+Because the Piece class encapsulates all of the rotation logic, implementing rotations in the Cube class is simple - just apply the appropriate rotation matrix to all Pieces involved in the rotation.
 An example: To implement `Cube.L()` - a clockwise rotation of the left face - do the
 following: